American who allegedly made false bomb threat on SIA flight charged

 Preliminary investigations by the Central Narcotics Bureau revealed that the man's urine tested positive for controlled drugs.

-"The police will not hesitate to take action against anyone who causes public alarm with false threats," said the police.
+In a statement, the police said they will not hesitate to take action against anyone who causes public alarm with false threats.

-"Beyond the fear and inconvenience caused to other members of the public, the making of false threats comes at a cost, in the extensive public resources that have to be deployed to deal with the incident."
+"Beyond the fear and inconvenience caused to other members of the public, the making of false threats comes at a cost, in the extensive public resources that have to be deployed to deal with the incident," the police said.

 Those who use threatening words likely to cause alarm can be fined up to $5,000.